Bayesian Context Trees: Modelling and exact inference for discrete time series: Introduction

 \subsection{Further connections and comments}

-Variable-memory models, like the Bayesian context trees considered in this work, describe a flexible and rich class of higher-order Markov chains that admit parsimonious parametrizations and allow for natural graphical representations of important structural dependencies.
+Variable-memory models, like the Bayesian context trees considered in this work, describe a flexible and rich class of higher-order Markov chains that admit parsimonious parametrisations and allow for natural graphical representations of important structural dependencies.
 The shape of the context tree can be easily interpreted and provides useful information about the regularities present in the data \citep{bejerano:01,buhlmann:04}.
-Because Bayesian context trees are a vast model class, global model selection techniques based, e.g., on criteria like AIC and BIC, cannot be applied directly.
-But efficient tools like the \BCT\ algorithm presented here make it possible to describe complex sequential data in a way that offers an effective balance for the tradeoff between simplicity and expressivity \citep{garivier:11}.
+Because \BCTs\ are a vast model class, global model selection techniques based, e.g., on criteria like AIC and BIC, cannot be applied directly via, say, exhaustive search.
+But efficient tools like the \BCT\ algorithm presented here make it possible to describe complex sequential data in a way that offers an effective balance for the simplicity-expressivity tradeoff \citep{garivier:11}.

-The Bayesian perspective adopted in this work is neither purely subjective, interpreting the prior and posterior as subjective descriptions of uncertainty pre- and post-data, respectively, nor purely objective, treating the resulting methods as simple black-box procedures \citep{chipman:01}.
-For example, we think of the MAP model as the most accurate, data-driven representation of the regularities present in a given time series, but we also examine the frequentist properties of the resulting inferential procedures (Theorems~\ref{thm:modelC} and~\ref{thm:redundancy}) and we evaluate them by simulation experiments on hypothetical models (Sections~\ref{s:simulated},~\ref{s:MCMC} and~\ref{s:PredBasic}).

-Another point of view which naturally relates to the preset development is Rissanen's celebrated Minimum Description Length (MDL) principle \citep{rissanen:87,rissanen:book,grunwald:book}.
+Another point of view which naturally relates to the present development is Rissanen's celebrated Minimum Description Length (MDL) principle \citep{rissanen:87,rissanen:book,grunwald:book}.
 The MDL principle provides a broad operational foundation for statistical inference, as well as constructive tools and appealing metaphors for selecting prior distributions \citep{chipman:01}.
-In particular, MDL considerations underpin much of the original work on the \CTW\ algorithm \citep{ctw-multi:94,willems-shtarkov-tjalkens:95,ctw:02} and our own choice of priors in Section~\ref{s:VLMC}.
+In particular, MDL considerations underpin much of the original work on the \CTW\ algorithm \citep{ctw-multi:94,ctw:02} and our own choice of priors in Section~\ref{s:VLMC}.

 A method commonly used for model comparison is the Bayesian information criterion (BIC), derived by \cite{schwarz:78} as an asymptotic approximation to twice the logarithm of the Bayes factor $P(x|T)/P(x|T')$ between two models $T,T'$ \citep{kass:95}.
 The form of the BIC and its familiar ``$(1/2)\log n$-per-degree-of-freedom'' log-likelihood penalty also shares deep connections with the MDL principle, see, e.g., the discussions by \cite{barron-rissanen-yu:98,csiszar:00}.
 Further comments on this are given in Section~\ref{s:prediction} in connection with Theorem~\ref{thm:redundancy}.